Charleston Water Quality at a Glance

 Consider Water Filters

-Given current PFAS levels exceeding EPA limits, consider using NSF-certified filters (Standard 53 for lead, Standard P473 for PFAS) for drinking and cooking water.
-This is especially recommended for homes in the historic peninsula area or buildings constructed before 1986.
+Given that current PFAS levels exceed EPA limits, NSF/ANSI 58-certified reverse osmosis filters or NSF/ANSI 53-certified activated carbon filters are recommended for drinking and cooking water.
+This is especially advisable for homes on the historic peninsula or buildings constructed before 1986.
+See our water filter solutions guide for certified product recommendations.

 Water in a barrel